 Steps We Can Take To Move On After Divorce

-Once our divorce has happened, regardless of what caused it or how fast our ex-husband has moved on, our job is to figure out what we need to do to make progress forward ourselves.
+For a lot of women, it’s normal to miss your ex-husband, but once our divorce has happened.
+Regardless of what caused it or how fast our ex-husband has moved on, our job is to figure out what we need to do to make progress forward ourselves.
 For one thing, if we can’t move on in a positive way, often our children struggle, too.

 We have an amazing opportunity to teach very powerful lessons to our children about how to deal with adversity.
 They are going to face tough stuff in life, and we need to be good role models and give them concrete, effective tools to deal with the challenges of life.